Fix-4-Nails® - The perfect solution

 Loose and or fungal damaged nails look very much the same and appear as a yellowish, white, or black discoloration of the nail.
 The technical term for loose nails is ‘onycholysis’ and that of nail fungus is ‘onychomycosis’.
 In the latter case, the nail may also appear thickened or brittle.
 In severe cases, the nail may break or completely disintegrate.

-Toenails are more affected than fingernails often due to the pressure of footwear and the closed and sweaty environment which encourages fungal growth.
-Finding a cure is tiresome and nail fungus can spread to other areas of the hands and feet if left untreated.
+Toenails are more affected than fingernails often due to the pressure of footwear and the closed and sweaty environment which encourages nail fungal growth.
+Finding a cure is tiresome and a nail fungal infection can spread to other areas of the hands and feet if left untreated.
 Effects can be cosmetic or can cause severe pain and low self-esteem.